 Unum Limited uses a full Internal Model to calculate the Solvency Capital Requirement.
 Therefore, simplifications to the Standard Formula and undertaking-specific parameters are not relevant to Unum Limited and have not been applied in calculating the SCR.

-The UK has exercised the current member state option not to require disclosure of capital add-on's to the SCR.
-However Unum Limited has not applied any capital add-on to the SCR.
-The final SCR as at 31 December 2017 is still subject to supervisory assessment.
+Unum Limited and Unum EEA Group have not applied any capital add-on to the SCR.

+The final SCR as at 31 December 2018 is still subject to supervisory assessment.

 E.2.3 Minimum Capital Requirement: Unum Limited